Contravention Codes

 Every council PCN has a contravention code.
 Find the code on your notice to understand what the council alleges, what evidence is needed, and which challenge grounds may apply.

-Choose the code shown on your PCN to see what it means, common evidence issues, and how Parking Mate UK can prepare a code-specific challenge.
+Choose the contravention printed on your council PCN.
+We explain what it means, what evidence matters, and how Parking Mate UK prepares the appeal letter.

 Common questions about parking ticket appeals and how the service works.